 Federal legislation requires certification of agricultural products that are labeled as organic.
-Producers whose gross sales of organic products are under $5,000 must know and meet the USDA/National Organic Program Regulations (https://www.ams.usda.gov/rules-regulations/organic), but are not required to seek certification.
-These small scale producers are encouraged to get certified for marketing benefits.
-Farms selling more than $5,000 of products labeled as organic must be certified by a certifier that is accredited by the USDA National Organic Program.
+Producers whose gross sales of organic products are under $5,000 must know and meet the USDA National Organic Program (NOP) Regulations (https://www.ams.usda.gov/rules-regulations/organic), but are not required to seek certification.
+These small-scale producers are encouraged to get certified for marketing benefits.
+Farms selling more than $5,000 of products labeled as organic must be certified by a certifier that is accredited by the USDA NOP.
 See below for a list of certifying organizations in New England currently accredited by USDA.

-Organic agriculture is based on the use of practices and inputs that enhance the physical, biological and chemical aspects of the soil and its ability to sustain crop and animal production in an environmentally safe manner.
-Natural sources of crop nutrients and cultural practices that build or maintain fertility are required by the National Organic Standards.
-Organic agriculture relies on cultural practices as much as possible for pest management, but allows natural-derived pesticides when needed.
-In general, the use of synthetic substances for pest management is prohibited, although some synthetic materials are allowed and these are noted in Section 205.601 of the USDA National Organic Program Standards.
+Organic agriculture is based on the use of practices and inputs that enhance the physical, biological, and chemical aspects of the soil and its ability to sustain crop and animal production in an environmentally safe manner.
+Natural sources of crop nutrients and cultural practices that build or maintain fertility are required by the NOP standards.
+Organic agriculture relies on cultural practices as much as possible for pest management, but allows naturally derived pesticides when needed.
+In general, the use of synthetic substances for pest management is prohibited, although some synthetic materials are allowed and these are noted in Section 205.601 of the USDA NOP standards.

-This guide includes information on many organic practices and materials approved by the National Organic Program.
-See information on sources for crop nutrients in the section Guidelines For Organic Fertility Management.
-Compost use is discussed in the section Fertilizers and Soil Amendments.
-Approved methods of managing weeds, insects and diseases are noted in the Integrated Pest Management section.
-Organically accepted practices are also included in the specific crop chapters.
+This guide includes information on many organic practices and materials approved by the NOP.
+See information on sources for crop nutrients in the Guidelines For Organic Fertility Management section.
+Compost use is discussed in the Fertilizers and Soil Amendments section.
+Approved methods of managing weeds, insects, and diseases are noted in the Integrated Pest Management section.
+Practices accepted by NOP standards are also included in the specific crop sections.

 Organic Material Review

 The grower is responsible for determining whether materials are allowed under organic standards.
-Sometimes this may be a challenge because some materials labeled as organic by the manufacturer may not actually meet the standards of the National Organic Program or by a third-party organic review organization.
-Third party review organizations include the Organic Materials Review Institute (OMRI), Washington State Department of Agriculture (WSDA) and California Department of Food and Agriculture (CDFA), all of which are recognized by the USDA National Organic Program as organic material review organizations, though CDFA only reviews fertility inputs.
+Sometimes this may be a challenge because some materials labeled as organic by the manufacturer may not actually meet the standards of the NOP or by a third-party organic review organization.
+Third-party review organizations include the Organic Materials Review Institute (OMRI), Washington State Department of Agriculture (WSDA) and California Department of Food and Agriculture (CDFA), all of which are recognized by the USDA NOP as organic material review organizations, though CDFA only reviews fertility inputs.
 These organizations publish lists of products suitable for certified organic production.
 These products are generally allowed, but some are regulated and subject to restrictions and may only be allowed for certain production scopes.
 It is the responsibility of the grower to know the restrictions on, and scope specification of, product use.
 In some cases, a third-party review organization may note that certain formulations of a product are permitted and others are not.
 The list of substances approved are subject to change.
-For the most up-to-date lists, visit their web sites at: OMRI, WSDA and/or CDFA.
+For the most up-to-date lists, visit the third-party review organizations' websites at: OMRI, WSDA, and/or CDFA.
 If using a product not on one of these lists, be sure to check with your certifier in advance to be certain that the materials and practices you plan to use are approved by your certifier, and that you understand any restrictions on use.
 In some cases, application of a material that is not approved for use in organic production could result in land needing to be re-transitioned for a three-year period.

-When mentioned in tables or in crop chapters, this Guide designates approved organic materials with a superscript OG (OG), which means they were "OMRI listed" as of June 2022, when the materials were reviewed.
+When mentioned in tables or in crop chapters, this guide designates approved organic materials with a superscript OG (OG), which means they were "OMRI-listed" as of June 2024, when the materials were reviewed.

 Accredited Organic Certifiers in New England

-The following is a list of accredited regional organic certifiers which serve New England states.
+The following is a list of accredited regional organic certifiers that serve New England states.
 Note that some certifiers may limit the scope of the certification they offer; for example, some certify crops but not livestock, and some may certify farms only within a certain geographic area.
-The contact info for certifiers is presented here in a random order along with the states they operate in.

 Baystate Organic Certifiers – CT, MA, ME, NH, RI, and ME